560 Dover Center Road Bay Village, OH 44140

 At your next vist, ask one of our expert hygienists for more details about which brush may be for you.

 Yes.
 Several studies have shown that periodontal disease is, in fact, associated with heart disease.
 While a cause-and-effect relationship has not been proven, scientists believe that inflammation caused by periodontal disease is responsible for the association.
 One theory is that the inflammatory proteins and the bacteria in the periodontal tissue enter the blood stream and cause various effects on the cardiovascular system.
+For many reasons, including its effect on our systemic health, we believe in taking aggressive action to eliminate periodontal disease.
+We also provide our patients with the education, tools, and techniques for excellent home care and prevention.

 When choosing a material to restore your teeth in the strongest, healthiest way possible, Dr. Gravino only uses natural-colored composite material.
 We believe that the possibility exists for amalgam fillings to leech toxins into your body, and since we are unaware of the amount and effect of those toxins, we choose to avoid amalgam materials altogether.

+Yes, dental X-rays are a useful diagnostic tool that Dr. Gravino uses to detect damage and disease not visible with the naked eye or dental loupes.
+How often X-rays are taken depends on your present oral health, your age, any signs and symptoms of oral disease, and your risk level for such disease.
 Our new digital X-ray machines limit the low-dose radiation to a beam that targets only the areas needing to be filmed, and digital sensors allow for much shorter exposure times and 75% less radiation.
 Stray radiation is almost non-existent with the use of modern dental X-ray machines, but the use of lead-lined, full-body aprons protect against even that possibility.
 Every two years, federal law requires X-ray machines to be checked for safety and accuracy.

+Congratulations!
+Yes, it’s even more important to see your dentist during pregnancy so that changes can be monitored and addressed quickly.
+Pregnancy causes hormonal changes that increase your risk for developing oral health problems like gingivitis (inflammation of the gums) and periodontitis (gum disease).
 In addition, the increased levels of progesterone in pregnancy may make it easier for certain gingivitis-causing bacteria to grow.
 This may also make gum tissue more sensitive to plaque and exaggerate the body’s response to toxins that result from plaque.
 In fact, if you already have a significant gum disease, being pregnant may make it worse.

+Waking up with pain in your jaw is a clear sign that you are grinding your teeth (called bruxing) while you sleep.
+You may also be subconsciously clenching during the day, which can also be the cause of pain and persistent headaches.
 Not only is it uncomfortable, but persistent bruxing/clenching can damage teeth and cause them to wear.
 This wearing will eventually interfere with your occlusion (bite), which will cause harm to other teeth due to the forces from an incorrect bite.
 All of this may also damage your temporomandibular (jaw) joints and result in the common disorder referred to as TMD (Temporomandibular Disorder).
+If you suspect that you are bruxing or clenching, please call for an appointment as soon as possible.
+Dr. Gravino will diagnose your condition, take steps to restore your occlusion (bite), and most likely prescribe a custom occlusal guard to protect your teeth and gums from future grinding habits.

 Tea and coffee are safe to drink in moderation.
 However, over time, large amounts can cause staining and damage.
 In addition to caffeine, tea and coffee contain chromogens, deeply pigmented molecules that adhere to dental enamel.
 They also contain tannins, which boost a chromogen molecule’s ability to attach to dental enamel.
 Black tea is worse than black coffee, because coffee is lower in tannins.